Why An ADHD Roller Coaster?

-What’s the connection between Attention-Deficit/Hyperactivity Disorder and a roller coaster?
+What’s the connection between Attention-Deficit Hyperactivity Disorder (ADHD) and a roller coaster?

 I was on the verge of filing for divorce when I read about Adult ADD.
 I was amazed that a medical condition might explain my husband’s video-game fixation, his moods, his absent-mindedness, his impulsive spending, and our roller-coaster life!—Jeanette